Florida Lottery: History

-Governor Charlie Crist assumed office in 2007.
 On July 2, 2008, the Florida Lottery announced it would be joining Powerball, making it the 32nd lottery to join the Multi-State Lottery Association (MUSL), which includes the District of Columbia and the U.S. Virgin Islands.
 The Powerball game changed to accommodate Florida, which then became the most populous MUSL member.
 Powerball sales began in Florida on January 4, 2009; the first drawing was held at Universal Orlando Resort three days later for the January 7 drawing.
 Florida became the home base of the Powerball drawing.

-Florida Powerball drawings initially were held from Universal Studios in Orlando, but were shifted to the Tallahassee headquarters of the Florida Lottery.
-(Powerball drawings continue on Wednesdays, Saturdays, and (since August 23, 2021) Mondays.)

-On October 11, 2009, the Florida Lottery introduced Lotto Xtra as an add-on for Florida Lotto.
-Players may elect to add $1 to the cost of their Florida Lotto ticket and multiply non-jackpot prizes by up to 5x.

-On October 11, 2010, the Florida Lottery introduced Lucky Lines.
-Lucky Lines is an instant win game where players elect how much to wager on each ticket from $1, $2, $3, or $5.
-The Lottery computer then produces a 7x7 grid of numbers from 1 to 49 with the player numbers distributed throughout.
-If the player's 7 numbers form a straight line that ticket is a grand prize winner and is paid from $400,000 to $3,000,000 depending on the amount of the wager for that ticket.
-The top prize is always offered as a lump sum.
-Lesser prizes are offered for lines formed with 3, 4, 5, or 6 numbers as well as tickets where none of the 7 numbers are adjacent to each other.
-Lines can be diagonal, horizontal, or vertical on the play card.

 On January 12, 2013, the Florida Lottery celebrated 25 years in operation with a major rebranding campaign including a logo redesign and presence on social media, including Facebook and Twitter.

-On February 28, 2013, the Florida Lottery announced it will begin selling Mega Millions tickets on May 15, 2013.
+On February 28, 2013, the Florida Lottery announced it would begin selling Mega Millions tickets on May 15, 2013.
 Florida became the 43rd state to join Mega Millions.
-The remaining seven states do not have lotteries.
-Lucky Lines ended at the end of 2013.

 Bright Futures controversy

 The Bright Futures Scholarship Program was created in 1997 with revenues generated from the Florida Lottery, and was meant to emulate the Hope Scholarship in Georgia.
 Originally the program disbursed more than 42,000 scholarships totaling about $70 million.
 Later, the costs for the scholarship ballooned substantially.
 The Scholarship currently costs the Lottery's coffers more than $436.1 million, with about 170,000 students taking advantage of the program.